AasmundEndresen/react-workshop-GETS/README.md

 ### Starting small

 Our first task is to create a simple table row from a data input of variable length.
 For this task we need to use two of our installed NPM-modules: `React` and `styled-components`.
+Go ahead and create a file `{root}/components/Row.jsx` - the components folder is a part of our design pattern, it is where we will store generic Components that we will likely reuse alot throughout our application.
 In the ES6 syntax that React uses - we can use the new, improved import statements.

 ```